 The CCPD funds all costs of recruit training.
 This includes all equipment for training as well as equipment issued to officers upon graduation.
-In FY21, there are funds budgeted for two recruit training classes.
+In FY20, there are funds budgeted for two recruit training classes as well as the police reserve program.